Your support helps KU build on its established foundation of success and reach new heights as one of the strongest in the country. Make a gift today!

 Application deadline: January 15 for summer or fall semester admission.
 Due to the competitive nature of admission to this program, all materials must be received by the deadline to qualify for consideration.
 Official transcripts will be requested later during the admission process.

 Each spring, the department hosts an annual M.A.
 SLP Admitted Student Day.
 Students offered admission will be invited to attend.
+The 2019 M.A.
+SLP Admitted Student Day will be held on Friday, March 29, 2019.

 Advising is available to answer questions and help students prepare for a rewarding career.
 Please review details of the program here before contacting the office for advising.